Mattlister/The-Monkees-Monkees/Testing.md

 5. The footers.
 I orginally had a different standard design for the footer social media links but after researching more, I was able to add the newer designed looking icons from Font Awesome and they displayed better.
 I then added the relevant URL to the social media code and tesred offering fully functional pages which open on new tabs so leaving the site doesn't happen.

+#Our Merchandise

+1. The Navigation Bar.
+The same testing was carried out as the homr page through out the site.
+Tested and working.

+2. The main Hero Image was again, consitently tested throughout the site.
+Tested and working.

+3. The Merchandise.
+I again used the grid layout with spacing in 2 rows of information.
+These rows then had Modald integrated into it, again the design had to be done 1 to 5 etc but there were 8 to add altogether which took some work and testing.
+I then added again, the same colour design so the design of the Modal colour applied all the way through.

+4. The footers were the same as the Home page for consistency.Tested and working.

+# Get in Touch

+1. The Navigation Bar.
+The same testing was carried out as the homr page through out the site.
+Tested and working.

+2. The main Hero Image was again, consitently tested throughout the site.
+Tested and working.

+3. Another grid system but with more complicated code which I took from W3C and edited so it laid out as I wanted it too.
+Both the Booking and Get In
+   Touch forms started off exactly the same but one is more developed than the other.
+I had to strip the Get In Touch down so it was a simple text box.
+   There were easier ways to do it but the Form function concept was perfect for what I wanted and so making changes and testing took time as I removed a lot of information.
+Then, to make things more complicated, I wanted to add colour coding and a frame around the pop up Modals so they looked the same as the rest of the site.
+Using CSS to my advantage and some none inline styles advised by my Mentor, I found the perfect combination but each stage was difficult and so thorough testing was carried out.
+The main booking Form took time as I had to edit the wording and add to it so there were more options such as times for the band to play etc but it gave me a fully working form which was good.

+4. The footers were the same as the Home page for consistency.
+Tested and working.

+# Touring

+1. The Navigation Bar.
+The same testing was carried out as the homr page through out the site.
+Tested and working.

+2. The main Hero Image was again, consitently tested throughout the site.
+Tested and working.

+3. Adding thr touring buttons and testing was a much simpler process than the booking forms but still required a grid system and Modals.
+These again had to be added in the correct manner so the page laid out correctly and even though I said it was simpler, there were still moments when I was scratching my head.
+Once the layout was working correctly and there was a functional Modal, I then designed it the same as the other with CSS.

+4. The footers were the same as the Home page for consistency.
+Tested and working.

+The website was tested on various devicdes as explained above and found to be working on all formats.